Ani0202/The-Simon-Game/README.md

 ### How to Play:

-1. **Start the Game:** Press any key and embark on your memory voyage.
+1. **Start the Game:** Press the Start Button and embark on your memory voyage.
 2. **Observe & Remember:** Watch and listen as the game unveils a sequence of colored lights and corresponding sounds.
 3. **Repeat the Pattern:** Click the corresponding colored buttons in the correct order, mirroring the presented sequence.
 4. **Conquer the Challenge:** With each successful repetition, the sequence lengthens, demanding even greater focus.